Jaeson Ma: OP3N

 In 2021, Ma announced the launch of the web3 social media platform OP3N, an NFT-based app for community building.
 This decentralized "community economy" allows creators and fans to connect/create/build using multi-chain, multi-wallet.
 OP3N received seed funding from investors such as Warner Music Group, Galaxy Interactive, Blue Run Ventures, founders of Axie Infinity, Yield Guild Games, Twitch, and Animoca Brands.

 In March 2022, OP3N partnered with Avalanche Foundation to initiate "Culture Catalyst," a $100 million investment to fund and develop arts, entertainment, and culture projects by Ava Labs.
 Launching on the Avalanche public blockchain, Culture Catalyst has announced plans to launch several projects via the OP3N platform.

-One of the first projects to be undertaken via Culture Catalyst is an "intergalactic children's Metaverse book" with Canadian artist Grimes.
-Announced in the 2022 Avalanche Summitt in Barcelona, Grimes told the audience, "I'm very excited to be partnering with OP3N to launch a series of educational art for babies and small children with the goal of creating a profound experience for babies that is also deeply meaningful to adults.
-OP3N represents the future of art funding, and Avalanche is offering the solutions we've all been needing and wanting from the crypto community".

-Culture Catalyst has partnered with artist Ava Max to release a music video project alongside director Joseph Kahn.
-John Wu, president of Ava Labs, claimed, "the Avalanche Foundation's Culture Catalyst Initiative with OP3N marks a watershed moment for entertainment and pop culture applications on Avalanche.
-Users can expect the already robust Avalanche NFT scene to grow into new areas and be part of a fresh chapter in the history of culture on Web3."
-The music video "Maybe You're The Problem" premiered on YouTube on April 28, 2022, and has received over 16 million views within 3 months.
+In July 2022, Ma, co-producer at Anonymous Content, partnered with Phil Gellatt, a director of the Netflix series Love, Death, and Robots, to develop the web3 series/game title Ghosts of the Deep.